awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Function_Library.md

 ### RequestResponseLogHelper class<a name="CloudWatch_Synthetics_Library_RequestResponseLogHelper"></a>

-Handles the fine grained configuration and creation of string representations of request and response payloads\.
-More details:
+Handles the fine\-grained configuration and creation of string representations of request and response payloads\.

 ```
 class RequestResponseLogHelper {